GRADUATE ACADEMIC POLICIES

 A student whose cumulative grade point average (G.P.A.) is 3.0 or higher is in good academic standing, which is required for graduation.
 If a student’s G.P.A. drops below 3.0, he or she will be placed on academic warning.
-The G.P.A. must be restored to 3.0 within 9 credits completed or within one year from the term in which the G.P.A. fell below 3.0, whichever comes first.
+The G.P.A. must be restored to 3.0 within 9 credits completed from the term in which the G.P.A. fell below 3.0.
 The 3.0 average may be restored by repeating courses or by taking additional courses.
 There are no limitations to the number of times a student can fall below 3.0 and restore his or her G.P.A.
 However, no more than 3 courses (9 credits) beyond those required for the degree can be used to raise the G.P.A. and all requirements for the program must be completed within the time limitation policy.

 A student on academic warning who does not restore the G.P.A. to 3.0 as required will be dismissed from the College for academic reasons.
 A student who has been found by the Graduate Council to be in extreme violation of the Graduate School’s regulations of academic conduct will be dismissed from the program and from the College (see Violations of Academic Conduct).
 Students who are dismissed from the College may not enroll in another graduate program or as a nondegree-seeking student.
 A student may appeal academic dismissal as outlined in Exceptions to Academic Policies, Regulations or Requirements.